Brattlof/UnityMethodHider/README.md

 > Used for bypassing some shit anticheats for Unity games

+**Need a Mono injector to inject!**  such as ---> https://github.com/warbler/SharpMonoInjector

 1. Right click references and press "Add Reference...".
 2. Find your game folder.